mynameis-the/Quantum-Proprioception/README.md

 In Quantum Proprioception, the reference systems are secret but the results of the measurements are shared.
 Using this, Bob can determine his orientation relative to Alice with arbitrary accuracy.
-A useful by-product of this process is that each party’s reference frame remains private, with only the difference between them shared publicly.
+A useful by-product of this process is that each party’s reference frame remains private, with only the difference between them being shared publicly.

 In more detail, imagine that Alice and Bob are both able to measure photons in orthogonal bases but with equipment that is not aligned.
 Alice wishes to transmit her reference frame to Bob so that he can align his measurement bases with hers.
-They create and share a set of n EPR pairs and perform a measurement on each photon.
+They create and share a set of $N$ EPR pairs and perform a measurement on each photon.
 They then share their results over a classical channel and compare their measurements.

-Rezazadeh et al show that the results are correlated in a way that depends on the relative orientations of the measurement bases.
-By comparing the number of measurement outcomes in each base, Alice and Bob can determine the difference in the alignment of one axis with an accuracy that increases with $\frac{n}{n+2}$, and by repeating this process for each axis, Alice and Bob can determine their relative orientation in three dimensions.
+Rezazadeh et al<sup>[1](#References)</sup> show that the results are correlated in a way that depends on the relative orientations of the measurement bases.
+By comparing the number of measurement outcomes in each base, Alice and Bob can determine the difference in the alignment of one axis with an accuracy that increases with $\frac{N}{N+2}$, and by repeating this process for each axis, Alice and Bob can determine their relative orientation in three dimensions.

 ## Comparison with Classical Orientation Techniques